Cwarcup/personal-blog/data/blog/ruby/strings.md

 ---
-title: Introduction to strings and numbers in Ruby
+title: Introduction to strings, numbers and operators in Ruby
 date: '2022-05-31'
 tags: ['ruby', 'strings']
 draft: false